 4. Do before it is too Late

 We always wait for the 'right time' to accomplish certain tasks neglecting the fact that time is always right.
 My music teacher used to scold me everytime I committed simplest of the mistakes.
 I started inching away from him.
 But he used to make me sing for hours more than the other group members.
 I hated him for making me strain my throat inspite of knowing the fact that I'm the weakest link of my group.
 But anyhow he pulled me for the extra sessions.
 After a month, our school participated in 'Bharat Vikas Parishad's Singing contest.
-His efforts paid off winning us the first position at district level and third at the state level.
+His efforts paid off winning us the first position at the district level and third at the state level.
 Then I realized why he used to scold me.
-Actually he was just polishing me but I never looked through his reprimands.
+Actually, he was just polishing me but I never looked through his reprimands.
 When we returned back to school, I wanted to say him THANK-YOU.
-But could never gather courage to go in front of him and as usual used to run away fearing his scolding.
-A year later, the morning assembly was dispersed before it started, every teacher was weeping like a child, moist eyes all around, students were silent like grave because everyone's favourite music Sir succumbed to leukaemia.
+But could never gather the courage to go in front of him and as usual used to run away fearing his scolding.
+A year later, the morning assembly was dispersed before it started, every teacher was weeping like a child, moist eyes all around, students were silent like grave because everyone's favourite Music Sir succumbed to leukaemia.
 That day my sincere THANK-YOU breathed last.

 I saw my Music teacher, I learnt that death is inevitable, do everything in this short span before it gets too late.

 5. Wrap your genuine love in genuine gifts

 Whenever it's someone's birthday, I become more excited than the birthday person.
 While others present him/her with expensive gifts ostentatiously displaying their richness, I always gift my friends a card which I sacredly prepare for him/her.
 I have been religiously following this custom since last twelve years and today my friends remember me for my cards, the verse I write for them and insist for the same to present for the upcoming years.
 I love it that how a simple card conveys the feelings, love and care so effectively.